 What Measure Is a Non-Pony?: They are artificial beings and considered not worth rescuing by the heroes when the reality they fought in starts to collapse around them and they are too weak to escape.

 Why Don't You Just Shoot Him?: In one chapter, Rep-Stallion is ready to deliver the killing blow towards Lightning, when Titan calls him back for no reason at all.
 If he had just given him five more seconds, the hero would have been dead.
 Titan later explains that this is because he wants Lightning alive so he can take his powers.
-Not exactly the smartest plan when Lighting is the only one who is able to defeat him.
+Not exactly the smartest plan when Lightning is the only one who is able to defeat him and he's conquered worlds without the Uniforce before.

 Chickification: In canon, she's a competent and wise ruler.
-In here, she has clung to the Distress Ball with a firm grip and runs with it.
+In here, she clings to the Distress Ball with a firm grip and runs with it.

 Villain Decay: Reduced to a brainwashed monster henchman of Big Bad Titan near the end of the story and loses his reality warping abilities.
 To add insult to injury, he gets killed by Celestia.